-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not

 Submitted Used

-C8A SAT or ACT Χ
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only •
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2016, please indicate which ONE of the following as score will be used in the admissions process): , , , , C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted X C8C Please indicate how your institution will use the SAT or ACT writing cocsC omponent; check all that apply: SAT essay ACT essay
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted X used

+C8B C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be

+in the admissions process: 1

+SAT with Essay component requ

+SAT with Essay component reco SAT with or without Essay comp X

+CSC • tion will use the SAT or ACT writing SAT essay ACT essay

+For admission SAT essay AC1 essay

-C8C For placement
+For placement

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application essay

+• • • • • • • • • • • • • • • • • • • •

-C8C As a validity check on the application essay
+000 As a validity check on the application essay

+CSC Y X

-C8C No college policy as of now Χ X
+No college policy as of now Not using essay component × X

-C8C Not using essay component Χ X
+CoC Not using essay component ۸ Λ

-C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D Yes No
+C8D C8D n use applicants' test scores for acad demic advising?

+T 1 11 1 0010 Ī

-C8E Latest date by which SAT or ACT scores must be received for fall- July 1, 2015 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+T scores must be received for fall- July 1, 2016

+C8E ct Test scores must be received for

+fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+C8F C8F If necessary, use this space to c clarify your test policies (e.g., if tests are recommended for some

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your inst itution uses for placement (e.g., state tes sts):

-C8G SAT Х
+C8G SAT X

-C8G ACT Χ
+C8G ACT X

 C8G SAT Subject Tests

-C8G AP X
+C8G X

-C8G CLEP •
+CLEP

-C8G Institutional Exam X
+Institutional Exam X 1

 C8G State Exam (specify):

-Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Freshman Profile Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+C9 submitted national standardized degree-seeking, first-time, first include partial test scores (e.g. students) or combine other standardized SAT scores to ACT scores and me, first-year (freshman) students ed (SAT/ACT) test scores.
+Include t-year (freshman) students who sign, mathematics scores but not criandardized test results (such as T d vice versa.
+The 25th percentile is e score is the one that 25 percent e information for A ubmitted test scor tical reading for a OEFL) in this item s the score that 25 LL enrolled, es.
+Do not category of .
+Do not convert percent scored

-C9 Percent submitting SAT scores 4% Number submitting SAT scores 17 C9 Percent submitting ACT scores 96% Number submitting ACT scores 413
+C9 Percent submitting SAT scores 3% Number submitti ng SAT scores 10

+C9 Percent submitting ACT scores 96% Number submitti 305

+25th Percentile

-C9 25th Percentile 75th Percentile
+75th Percentile

-C9 SAT Critical Reading 465 535
+SAT Critical Reading SAT Math

-C9 SAT Math 445 565

-SAT Writing

-SAT Essay

-C9 ACT Composite 21 27
+SAT Writing SAT Essay ACT Composite

-C9 ACT Math 20 27
+C9 ACT Math 19 26

-C9 ACT English 20 27
+C9 ACT English 20 26

 C9 ACT Writing